AbdulRahmanAlHamali/flutter_typeahead/README.md

 ## Migrations

+### From 5.x to 6.x

+The package no longer depends on `flutter_keyboard_visibility` or `pointer_interceptor`.
+The following changes have been made:

+- `hideWithKeyboard` has been removed.
+This parameter never worked as intended, since closing the keyboard also loses focus, which is already handled by `hideOnUnfocus`.
+If you were using `hideWithKeyboard: false`, use `hideOnUnfocus: false` instead.

 ### From 4.x to 5.x

 Since version 5.x, the package is based on Dart 3 (null-safety enforced).
 To use this package, please upgrade your Flutter SDK.